FederatedAI/FATE/doc/federatedml_component/shap.md

 r regression model will be the estimated SHAP values φ.
 For more details of Kernel SHAP pleaser refer to [2].

-In FATE, inspired by Federated Shapely Value proposed in [4], we develop a hetero explain methods based on KernelSHAP.
+In FATE, inspired by Federated Shapely Value proposed in [4], we develop a hetero model explaining methods based on KernelSHAP.
-The process of Hetero KernelSHAP in FATE can be described in following steps
+The process of Hetero KernelSHAP in FATE can be described in following steps:

-1. Guest and Host preprocess input model and an instances to be explained.
+1. Guest and Host preprocess input model and instances to be explained.
 Generate local reference vector(all zeros, features'
 average, or features' median), when mapping coalition vectors to instances, absent features values in the generated instances will be replaced by the feature values in the reference vector.
 Hosts send their feature numbers to Guest.